w3f/polkadot-wiki/docs/general/kusama/kusama-bug-bounty.md

 Please note: The submission quality will be a significant factor in the level of considered compensation.
-A high-quality submission includes explaining how the bug can be reproduced, how it was discovered, and elsewise critical details.
+A high-quality submission includes explaining how the bug can be reproduced, how it was discovered, and otherwise critical details.
 Please disclose responsibly; disclosure to any third parties disqualifies bug bounty eligibility.

 **Responsible investigation and reporting** Responsible investigation and reporting include, but